Are olives fattening?

 6. Calories of 100 grams of olive

-On the frequent questions we usually ask ourselves, if the olives fatten or lose weight.
-Exactly, some normal olives without seasoning usually give us 360 Kcal or 1 500 KJ per 100 g.
+Regarding the common questions we usually appear to us: do olives make us gain or lose weight?
+That’s right, 100 g of regular, unseasoned olives typically provide us with 360 Kcal or 1,500 KJ.
 If we compare it with the normal coca cola, 42 Kcal or 180 KJ, the olives fatten a lot.
-However, if we compare it with the satiety provided by each type of food, olives take away your hunger, and with coca cola, you are immediately hungry.
-Therefore, from the real point of view, olives are much better to lose weight than a coca cola.
+However, if we compare it with the satiety provided by each type of food, olives satisfy your hunger while Coca-Cola makes you feel hungry immediately.
+Thus, olives are actually a much better option for weight loss than cokes.

 olives fattening